 Even in the wake of Covid, your dreams of a beautiful Summer holiday can continue.
 Until travel restrictions are lifted, the main difference between now and previous years is you have to be more careful and conscious when booking.
 Ensure you read the fine print in the terms and conditions so that there’s minimum disruption to your finances in the wake of further restrictions.

 And, for when you get there, switch to a travel debit card.
-You’ll get the best rates, save on any unwanted FX fees, and travel with peace of mind that you don’t have wads of cash on your person – not to mention the cleanliness of card versus cash to boot!
+You’ll get the best live exchange rates, save on any unwanted FX fees, and travel with peace of mind that you don’t have wads of cash on your person – not to mention the cleanliness of card versus cash to boot!

 Taking the necessary steps will ensure that your revenge travel will be a dish best served cold.
 And you could even save some cash along the way!